 - Oral Health and Low-Income Nonelderly Adults: A Review of Coverage and Access

-The American Academy of Pediatrics provides education and training on Children's Oral Care.
+The American Academy of Pediatrics provides education and training for medical staff on Children's Oral Care.

 The American Diabetes Association discusses the Connection Between Diabetese and Oral Health Problems.